 AI assists.
 Humans decide.

-Every consequential action waits for a human approval.
-The agent's job is to do the boring work, not to ship code unsupervised.
+Anything that rewrites your scope waits for a human approval.
+The coach's job is to do the boring work, not to change your plan unsupervised.

 Three of us spent a decade shipping products at companies where the most important artefact — the decision behind a feature — was a Slack thread nobody could find six months later.
 Every new hire repeated mistakes the team had already made.